hning87/Anime-Face-Generator-using-GAN-FinalProject-Group2/README.md

 The group proposal in pdf.

 ### Final Group Project Report
-The final report for our project.
+The final report for our project in pdf.

 ### Final Group Presentation
 The group presentation slides in pdf.